gbirke/lebenplusplus/content/post/2022-05-09-dependencies-in-phpunit-tests.md

 ```

 You can put the `newUseCase()` and `build()` methods in the test case
 class.
-But for a better [Separation of Concerns][17] between *creating* my test doubles and
+But for a better [Separation of Concerns][17] between *creating* test doubles and
-the test that *uses* them I like to put all factory and build methods in a
+the test that *uses* them, I like to put all factory and build methods in a
 separate class.
 Using the [PHPUnit test double API][14] becomes harder
 with an external class, because you need to initialize the [`MockBuilder`
 class][18] directly (with the test case as a dependency) and need to make